 Eco- Education Business Partnership

 Please see The Woodland Trust for more information.

-For more information please contact Cornwall Climate Care’s Education Coordinator, Hayley Hill, via hayley@cornwallclimate.org or visit her website – bookings now open for the 2024/25 academic year.
+For further information and to enquire about workshops during the summer term, please contact Cornwall Climate Care’s Education Coordinator, Hayley Hill, via hayley@cornwallclimate.org or visit her website – bookings now open for the 2024/25 academic year.

+Eco- Education Business Partnership